Homemade pink popsicles made with the famous cinnamon Speculoos cookie and beautiful pink dragonfruit!

-Dragonfruit, otherwise known as Pitaya, tastes a bit like kiwi is indigenous to Central America but is also grown in Thailand and Vietnam.
+Dragonfruit, otherwise known as Pitaya, is indigenous to Central America but is also grown in Thailand and Vietnam.
 It’s related to the cactus, and the fruit is actually the stem.

 Best of all is it is high in magnesium which helps with sleep, iron, fiber, antioxidants and vitamin C. Try to find a fresh dark-pink pitaya if you can, though white pitayas are more common.
 I find both sometimes at Asian supermarkets here in DC.
 But if you can’t, there are a few frozen brands popping up in major supermarket chains, where frozen fruits are.

 I love the crunchy layer of speculoos in these pops – somehow the spices work well with the fruity dragonfruit taste.
 The bright pink skin with green scales is the reason it has earned the nickname, “Dragonfruit”.
 The odd look has also won places in movies and television that stage futuristic settings, including the TV series, “Terranova”.

 - 1/2 cup frozen raspberries

 - 3 (3.5 oz) frozen packets dark pink pitaya

 - 1 cup plant yogurt

-- 1 tsp citrus baobab powder (I use this brand)
+- 1 tsp baobab powder

-The next day, dipping the entire mold in a hot bowl of water (not allowing water to touch the popsicles), each pop slipped out with a few tugs.
+- The next day, dipping the entire mold in a hot bowl of water (not allowing water to touch the popsicles), each pop slipped out with a few tugs.